RefactoringCombos/ArlosCommitNotation/README.md

 Risk levels:

-* **Known safe:** Developer performed the task in a way that prevents all potential risks, even to invariants that developer is not aware of.
+* **Safe:** Developer performed the task in a way that prevents all potential risks, even to invariants that developer is not aware of.
 * **Validated:** Developer performed the task in some way that includes validation for the intended change and all invarants the developer thought of.
 The most common technique is developer-written automated tests.
 * **Risky:** Developer is aware of risks and attempted to mitigate them as much as possible, but only the intended change is formally verified.
 Commonly this includes a manual change that the developer could not fully verify.
 * **Broken:** Either known to be broken, or developer couldn't even check to see if it works.
 May not compile.
 Used when the developer cannot see the results of the work without checking in, or as a savepoint when the developer is about to switch tasks or direction.